Adult Education Graduate Programs: PhDs, Masters & Certificates in Jacksonville

 Though courses differ from one school to the next, the typical master’s degree program in adult education requires 2 years to pursue.
 Some programs may be twice as long for those who are looking to continue their education into a PhD program.

-Popular Schools with Adult Education Programs – Degrees in Jacksonville
+Popular Schools with Adult Education Graduate Programs in Jacksonville

 What is Adult Education?

 Adult education is any program or course for adults who are out of school but hoping to continue to learn.
 Commonly this is in the form of classes for ESL, basic literacy, and high school diploma equivalency students.
 Or, it may also be through training and development courses for businesses, organizations, or government agencies.